 How to use remote blade monitoring technology to enhance wind blade integrity management

-Watch as Sensoria™ by MISTRAS present a webinar discussing the use of remote blade condition monitoring as an alternative to traditional methods of determining blade integrity.
+ON DEMAND - Watch as Sensoria™ by MISTRAS present a webinar discussing the use of remote blade condition monitoring as an alternative to traditional methods of determining blade integrity.

 Establishing the condition of onshore and offshore blades typically means conducting manned and drone-based visual inspections, but these inspections can take months or even years in between visits, allowing damages to form and worsen.
 This can result in higher maintenance costs, extended downtime, poor blade performance, and in extreme cases, complete blade failure.